 That’s when I learned about gochu mayo.
 And I was instantly converted.
 Gochujang is a fermented soy chili paste that’s everywhere in Korean cooking.
 Mix it with a little mayo and you have the next sriracha mayo.
 You have to try it.

 Momofuku pork belly

-The traditional Vietnamese banh mi is made with just about anything.
-Pate.
-Grilled Pork.
-Chicken.
-Meatballs.
-You name it.
-Here I use pork belly.
+The other thing that drives this completely over the top is pork belly.
 And not just any pork belly.
-Momofuku pork belly – as explained to me in their kitchen.
+Momofuku pork belly – as taught to me in their kitchen.
+The real recipe.
 Perfectly done pork belly.
 Best pork belly I know how to make.